Delaware Guide for Submitting Letters to the Editor

 What: Letters to the editor (LTEs) are short, succinct pieces — typically 150-300 words — crafted by community members that appear in the opinion pages of newspapers and other publications.
-While the editorial staff selects which LTEs appear in their publications, it is helpful to think of your audience as much larger, addressing all members of the community including elected officials.
-LTEs give the writer a platform to share his or her thoughts on an issue of importance.
-The more personal your LTE, the more persuasive your voice will carry across the page, and the more likely it is to be selected for publication.
+While the editorial staff selects which letters appear in their publications, it is helpful to think of your audience as much larger, addressing all members of the community including elected officials.
+Letters to the editor give the writer a platform to share his or her thoughts on an issue of importance.
+The more personal your letter, the more persuasive your voice will carry across the page, and the more likely it is to be selected for publication.

 Where: Submit your letters to a nearby local or a statewide newspaper.
-Pasted below you will find some recommended newspapers as well as links to fillable web forms, email addresses, and specified word limits.
+Below you will find some recommended newspapers as well as links to online forms, email addresses, and specified word limits.
 Do not feel restricted to this list; submitting content to small, local, and neighborhood outlets can be a great way to educate and influence other voters and community leaders.

-Delaware State News — 200 word limit; submit online at http://delawarestatenews.net/letters-to-the-editor/
+Delaware State News — 250-word limit; submit online at https://baytobaynews.com/delaware/forms/letters/

-When: Although some local newspapers may publish LTEs about ending cannabis prohibition at any time, your LTE may be more likely to be printed if it references a recent event or a story published in the paper.
+When: Although some local newspapers may publish letters to the editor about ending cannabis prohibition at any time, your letter may be more likely to be printed if it references a recent event or a story published in the paper.

-Possible talking points: You may want to consider including one or more of the following points in your letter, ideally after reworking it to be in your own voice.
+Possible talking points: You may want to consider including one or more of the following points in your letter, but still make sure that it also includes your unique perspective.
 Do not try to include too many different points in a single letter.

-- When the legislature begins its 2017 session, it should pass a bill that would end marijuana prohibition and embrace a responsible system of taxation and regulation.
+Lawmakers should pass legislation this year that would end cannabis prohibition and implement a responsible system of taxation and regulation.

-- Marijuana laws are enforced unevenly.
-African Americans are more than three times as likely to be prosecuted for marijuana crimes as compared to whites.
-Yet, studies show that both blacks and whites consume marijuana at similar rates.
+Marijuana laws are enforced unevenly.
+Black Delawareans are four times as likely to be arrested for cannabis possession than their white counterparts.
+Yet, studies show that both Black people and white people consume marijuana at similar rates.

-- Delaware would generate tens of millions of dollars in excise tax revenue each year and create a new source of jobs if it taxed and regulated marijuana.
-We have a $75 million budget shortfall in Delaware.
-Taxing cannabis could go a long way toward filling that hole, funding our schools and improving infrastructure.
+Delaware would generate tens of millions of dollars in excise tax revenue each year and create a new source of jobs if it taxed and regulated marijuana.

-- Marijuana is safer than alcohol.
+Marijuana is safer than alcohol.
 According to the CDC, six people die every day from alcohol poisoning.
-By contrast, marijuana has never caused a singled overdose death in documented history.
-Isn’t it time we stop penalizing people for using the safer substance?
+By contrast, in all of recorded history there is not one documented case of a fatal marijuana overdose.
+Adults should not be punished for making the safer choice.

-- Arresting and prosecuting marijuana consumers distracts law enforcement from targeting violent criminals.
+Arresting, citing, and prosecuting people for marijuana distracts law enforcement from targeting violent criminals.
 Let’s free up officers to pursue crimes with actual victims instead.

 Need help?
-If you have a personal connection to the issue and you and need help crafting a LTE, let us know by emailing Maggie Ellinger-Locke at [email protected].
+If you have a personal connection to the issue and you and need help crafting a LTE, let us know by emailing Olivia Naugle at firstname.lastname@example.org.